Scotland women's national football team: History

 The team followed this up by qualifying for their first World Cup finals tournament in 2019.
 Following their qualification, the Scottish Government announced they would provide funding to allow all the players to train full-time in the lead up to the World Cup, a welcome announcement as several players do not play professionally.
 Their final home match (against Jamaica) before the 2019 World Cup saw a record attendance for the national team of 18,555.
 Claire Emslie scored Scotland's first World Cup goal, netting in a 2–1 defeat against England on 9 June.
 After losing their second game, 2–1 against Japan, Scotland needed to win their third game against Argentina to qualify for the last 16 as a third-placed team.
 They appeared to be heading for qualification when they took a 3–0 lead, but they conceded three late goals to draw 3–3 and exited at the group stage.

 Three consecutive 1–0 defeats in qualification (two by Finland and one by Portugal) prevented Scotland from qualifying for UEFA Women's Euro 2022.
 Head coach Shelley Kerr, who had guided the team to their appearance at the 2019 World Cup, left her position following this failure.

 Pedro Martínez Losa was appointed manager in July 2021, ahead of the first 2023 World Cup qualifiers.
+The team failed to qualify for the 2023 World Cup, losing a playoff final to the Republic of Ireland.

+In December 2022 the players, led by team captain Rachel Corsie, instigated a complaint regarding gender inequality of pay and treatment by the SFA.
+Although the players are not employed directly by the SFA, they are paid out of a "player appearance pot".
+The case was settled in September 2023, before an employment tribunal was due to start its proceedings.

 Home stadium

 The first official match played by the Scotland women's team was hosted by the Ravenscraig Stadium, an athletics facility in Greenock.
 Until 2020 the team normally played its home games at (men's) club stadiums around the country.
 Venues used included Fir Park in Motherwell, Tynecastle Park and Easter Road in Edinburgh, and St Mirren Park in Paisley.

 Hampden Park in Glasgow is the traditional home of the men's national team and is described by the Scottish Football Association as the National Stadium.
 A Scotland women's international was played at Hampden for the first time in October 2012, when it hosted the first leg of a European Championship qualifying playoff against Spain.
 Earlier in 2012, Hampden had hosted matches in the Olympic women's football tournament.
 In May 2019 the team attracted a record attendance for a women's football match in Scotland, when 18,555 were present at Hampden for a World Cup warm-up friendly with Jamaica.

 In July 2021 the SFA announced that all of the 2023 FIFA Women's World Cup qualification home matches would be played at Hampden, making it the regular home ground.